 A. A GPS, laser, smart phone, any really – provided the device meets certain guidelines and recommendations.
 The important thing to remember is that the device must only be used to access permitted information.
-The player would be in breach of the Rules if the device is used to access prohibited information, such as slope, temperature and club recommendation features.
+The player would be in breach of the Rules if the device is used to access prohibited information, such as elevation changes and club recommendation features.

 Q. What about multi-functional devices, such as a mobile phone, with a distance-measuring application?

 A. Subject to any club or course regulations, a multi-functional device may be used, provided it is not to access information that, if used, would cause the player to be in breach of the Rules.

 For a full list of Q’s and A’s in relation to distance measuring devices, please click here.

 The Rules Explorer contains everything you need to know on the Rules of Golf and the Rules of Amateur Status.
 It contains full details of the Rules of Golf, the Decisions on the Rules of Golf as well as the Rules of Amateur Status and Guidance on Running a Competition.

 Think you know the Rules of Golf?
 Test your knowledge to find out whether you are a novice or a master, then challenge your friends to do the same.
 Warm up with a practice round or go straight for the mini quiz or 18 hole quiz.

 The Rules Academy is an online version of the Level 1 Introductory Rules School and provides an interesting and easy way to learn the basics of the Rules of Golf.
 Try to gain an official R&A certificate by taking the online Level 1 Exam at the end of the course.